Just Act is a theatre-based catalyst for healing, change and activism to build a just world.

-TRANSFORM new insights about seemingly intractable dilemmas into positive solutions for social justice.
+TRANSFORM new insights about seemingly intractable dilemmas into positive strategies for social justice.

 “Theater is a form is knowledge; it should and can also be a means of transforming society.
 Theater can help us build our future, rather than just waiting for it. “

 —Augusto Boal (March 16, 1931-May 2, 2009)

 Just Act is an evolving ensemble of artist-facilitators who design and lead trainings, workshops, theatre programs and experiential community events and performances.
 They bring their life experiences, humor, and hearts full of passion for justice to every engagement.
 We are located in Philadelphia, PA and lead programs throughout the tri-state area.
 AND, we travel to collaborate with partners across the country.

 “Just Act activates people across sectors on how can we move to make things better for the whole.
 It transitions activism and advocacy into art.”